hotzhao/kaldi/docs/README.md

   - start from 1
 - transition-index : the index to the transitions in an hmm-state

-We can inspect the monophone model (0.mdl) in text format with command:
+We can inspect the acoustic model (0.mdl) in text format with command:

 `$ gmm-copy --binary=false 0.mdl 0.mdl.txt`